litvinova08/google-books-search-React-/README.md

 ## Additional fatures planned to be implemented
 1. Book search
-2. Add navigation menu with a Home page
 3. if image not available display a default image
 5. Add search history
 6. Add favouriting books (could be done with redux)